bikashdaga/blog/_posts/2020-04-17-big-data-setup.md

 ---
 toc: true
-description: Setup your own Big Data infrastructure at home.
+description: "Setup your own Big Data infrastructure at home."
 categories: [markdown, big data, hadoop, spark, hive]
 comments: true
 image: images/bigdata_tut/intro.jpg
+title: "Tutorial: How to Setup your own Big Data Environment with Hadoop, Spark and Hive for Data Science"
 ---
-# Tutorial: How to Setup your own Big Data Environment with Hadoop, Spark and Hive for Data Science

 Working on your own data science projects are a great opportunity to learn some new skills and hone existing skills, but what if you want to use technologies that you would use in industry such as Hadoop, Spark on a distributed cluster, Hive, etc. and have them all integrated?
 This is where the value comes from when building your own infrastructure.